집합론

-This post was translated from Korean by LLM (Kimi).
-The translation may contain errors or awkward sentences.
-The Korean original is the source of truth.
+This post was machine-translated from the Korean original by Marvin (via Kimi).
+It may contain errors or awkward phrasing — the Korean original is the source of truth.

 Proposition 1 Let a set \(A\) and a function \(f\) with domain \(A\) be given.
-Then the relation on \(x\) and \(y\) given by “\(x,y\in A\) and \(f(x)=f(y)\)” is an equivalence relation on \(A\).
+Then the relation between \(x\) and \(y\) defined by $x,y\in A$ and $f(x)=f(y)$ is an equivalence relation on \(A\).

 Proof

-It is obvious that the given relation is reflexive on \(A\).
-Moreover, if \(f(x)=f(y)\), then \(f(y)=f(x)\), and if \(f(x)=f(y)\) and \(f(y)=f(z)\), then \(f(x)=f(z)\), so this relation is also symmetric and transitive.
+That the given relation is reflexive on \(A\) is obvious.
+On the other hand, if \(f(x)=f(y)\) then \(f(y)=f(x)\), and if \(f(x)=f(y)\) and \(f(y)=f(z)\) then \(f(x)=f(z)\), so this relation is also symmetric and transitive.

 Definition 3 Let \((R,A,A)\) be an equivalence relation.
-A unary relation \(P\) is compatible with \(R\) if \(P(x)\wedge (x\sim_{\tiny R}y)\implies P(y)\).
+Then a unary relation \(P\) is compatible with \(R\) if \(P(x)\wedge (x\sim_{\tiny R}y)\implies P(y)\).

 For example, the unary relation